coder5676/Sphere/README.md

 Welcome to **Sphere**, a web application where users can upload and read blogs and articles.
 This README will guide you through the setup and usage of the project.

+#This website is fully created by me as a weekend project and some functionalities are still on hold and will be added soon.

 ## Table of Contents

 - Features: Upload your articles and blogs and read other's